-The Felafel Shop on Ahuza Street, one of Raanana's shopping districts, does an interesting twist on a regular felafel.
-They also offer a Mexican felafel and a Mediterranean felafel.
-Chili and sweetcorn sauce is added to the Mexican felafel.
-Pesto, goats cheese and eggplant are the extras in the Mediterranean felafel.
+The Felafel Shop on Ahuza Street, one of Raanana’s main shopping districts, does an interesting twist on a regular falafel.
+They also offer a Mexican falafel and a Mediterranean falafel.
+Chili and sweetcorn sauce is added to the Mexican falafel.
+Pesto, goats cheese and eggplant are the extras in the Mediterranean falafel.

-The Hummous Bar is our favorite place to eat hummous in Raanana.
-Located on Ahuza Street, their hummous is fresh and made daily.
-On a sunny day you can sit outside and enjoy a bit of 'people-watching'
+The Hummus Bar is our favorite place to eat hummus in Raanana.
+Located on Ahuza Street, their hummus is fresh and made daily.
+On a sunny day you can sit outside and enjoy a bit of ‘people-watching’

 Here the emphasis is on good food, quality ingredients, excellent coffee and desserts.
 Their set breakfasts are very popular and their Shakshuka is very tasty.
 Their salads are really nice and the Haloumi salad met all our expectations.
 Salad portions are large.

 There is a branch on Ahuza Street too.

 Makom BeLev means ‘a place in my heart.
 This restaurant on Pardes Meshutaf Street is the place to go if you are celebrating a special occasion; for an office lunch or just looking for a good meal with the children.

 Leora has been going there for years.
 She says “We love the food.
 No matter what we choose, the reasonably priced buffet or from the a-la-carte menu, we are always satisfied.
 I often do lunch there with my girl-friends and we usually order soups and freshly baked, home-made breads.
 The gardens are really pretty and it is so restful to sit in a quiet corner in the shade of the trees.
 In the winter we sit inside the stone cottage which is warm and cozy.
 Their portions are large, their deserts are delicious and it’s good value for money”